silenceluo/silenceluo.github.io/blogs/AI_Accelerator_Architecture.md

 | MMA                     | M * N * K       | M*N + N*K     | $\frac{N}{2}$               | 2               | 3   |
 | Systolic                | M * N           | M*N + N*K     | 0.5                         | 2               | 2   |

+From the above table, it is clear that Tensor Core has the highest Data Reuse Ratio, that is why it is the most popular architecture today.